liferay/liferay-docs/userGuide/en/chapters/16-installation-and-setup.markdown

 Linux, you'd make similar changes replacing `%JAVA_OPTIONS%` with `$JAVA_OPTIONS`.

-If you want to use Liferay to manage your database and mail session (recommend), you can skip the next sections and go to the section *Security Configuration* below.
-But if you want to configure your database and/or mail session within WebLogic, start your WebLogic server and follow the instructions in the next section.
+Now that your WebLogic environment is configured for Liferay, you should consider how you want to manage the database and mail session for Liferay.
+We recommend that you use Liferay to manage your database and mail session.
+If you want to use Liferay to manage them, you can skip the next sections and go to the section that follows titled *Security Configuration*.
+But if for some reason you'd rather configure your database and/or mail session within WebLogic, you can start your WebLogic server and follow the instructions in the next section(s) that apply.

 ### Database Configuration [](id=database-configuration-liferay-portal-6-2-user-guide-15-en-4)

-If you want WebLogic to manage your data source, use the following procedure.
-If you want to use Liferay's built-in data source, you can skip this section.
+If you want WebLogic to manage your database for Liferay, use the following procedure.
+If you want to use Liferay's built-in data source (recommended), you can skip this section.

 1. Select *Services &rarr; Data Sources.* Click *New &rarr; Generic Data Source*.